ianz05/FourDice/README.md

 ### How can we prevent these strategies?

 It's nearly impossible to detect "if the same result can be obtained by removing any number of unary operators, the expression is illegal" in an algorithmic fashion.
-Instead, yhe program uses a series of rules that prevent excessive unary operators.
+Instead, the program uses a series of rules that prevent excessive unary operators.
 These rules are highlighted in the **Rules** section of `Logic.md`.

 ## Usage